LM-15/Markdown/README.md

   * **2 asterisks or 2 underscores in front and at the end of text (no spaces)**
 * Strikethrough
   * ~~2 tildes in front and at the end of text (no spaces)~~
-* Ignore markdown symbols by putting back slashes in front of them:
+* Ignore markdown symbols by putting back slashes in front of each symbol, e.g.:
   * It is \*high time\*

 ## Unordered lists: